AirTOp allows simulation of all common airport ground vehicles:

 The high-fidelity modelling of all ground handling equipment, vehicles and aircraft behaving correctly in terms of processes, rules and speeds, will help you avoid wrong investments or expectations in terms of future capacity and delay.
 Furthermore, alternative solutions can easily be built and validated.

 Comparison between scenarios, such as with/without CDM, can be modelled and benefits of CDM implementation quantified.

-The perfect visualisation of model components makes it easy to explain scenarios and the validation outcome to all stakeholders, also people that are not experts in airport operations.
+The perfect visualisation of model components makes it easy to explain scenarios and validation outcome to all stakeholders, including people that are not experts in airport operations.
 In particular, AirTOp provides 3D visualisations of vehicle movement, including an overhead view and a rear tracking view.